ivanskv2000/evsy/README.md

-# evsy
+# Evsy
 Evsy is a lightweight admin panel for managing and documenting product analytics events and their properties.

 (!)
 Evsy is currently in active development.
 Expect rapid improvements and frequent updates!

 ## ✨ About
 Evsy is an open-source application for managing analytics events — including event descriptions, their attributes (fields), and tags.

-It helps product teams, analysts, and developers structure and document all key events in a convenient, extensible way.
+It helps product teams, analysts, and developers structure and document their events in a convenient, extensible way.

 ## 📚 Features
-- Manage events: create, update, delete, tag them.
-- Manage fields: document event attributes.
+- Create and document events and fields.
+- Organize them by type, tag, or team.
-- Manage tags: group related events together.
+- Export events to Swagger schemas.
-- Dark/light theme switcher.
+- Sign up via email/password or OAuth2 (GitHub & Google)

 **Future roadmap includes:**
-- Field examples;
+- Roles and user management;
-- Audit log (history of changes);
+- Audit log (history of changes) and event versioning;
-- Session and user management;
+- Full-text search;
+- Additional event states (`draft`, `archived`);
+- Markdown descriptions;
+- Grafana integration;
-- Teams and organizations support;
+- ... and more!
-- SaaS hosting.

 ## 🚀 Quick Start
 To run Evsy via Docker compose, do: